|Quick Facts: Psychiatric Technicians and Aides|

 |2015 Median Pay||

 |Work Experience in a Related Occupation||See How to Become One|

 Psychiatric technicians and aides care for people who have mental illness and developmental disabilities.
 Technicians typically provide therapeutic care and monitor their patients’ conditions.
 Aides help patients in their daily activities and ensure a safe, clean environment.

 Psychiatric technicians and aides work in psychiatric hospitals, residential mental health facilities, and related healthcare settings.
 They may spend much of their shift on their feet, and they have high injury and illness rates.

 Psychiatric technicians typically need postsecondary education, and aides need at least a high school diploma.
-Technicians and aides get on-the-job training.
+Both technicians and aides get on-the-job training.

-Employment of psychiatric technicians and aides is projected to grow 5 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of psychiatric technicians and aides is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
 Demand for this occupation will stem from the growth of the older population.
 Older people typically experience higher rates of cognitive illnesses than younger people do.

 Compare the job duties, education, job growth, and pay of psychiatric technicians and aides with similar occupations.